Sql Filters

 <?php

-= new miSqlRecordset('Users');
+$recordset = new miSqlRecordset('Users');

 $recordset->addFilter(new miSqlFilterCustom('UserType', "UserType = 'Manufacturer' OR UserType = 'Supplier'"));